awsdocs/amazon-redshift-management-guide/doc_source/working-with-event-notifications.md

  Amazon Redshift uses the Amazon Simple Notification Service \(Amazon SNS\) to communicate notifications of Amazon Redshift events\.
 You enable notifications by creating an Amazon Redshift event subscription\.
 In the Amazon Redshift subscription, you specify a set of filters for Amazon Redshift events and an Amazon SNS topic\.
 Whenever an event occurs that matches the filter criteria, Amazon Redshift publishes a notification message to the Amazon SNS topic\.
 Amazon SNS then transmits the message to any Amazon SNS consumers that have an Amazon SNS subscription to the topic\.
 The messages sent to the Amazon SNS consumers can be in any form supported by Amazon SNS for an AWS Region, such as an email, a text message, or a call to an HTTP endpoint\.
 For example, all regions support email notifications, but SMS notifications can only be created in the US East \(N\.
 Virginia\) Region\.

+**Note**
+Currently, you can only create an event subscription to an Amazon SNS standard topic \(not to an Amazon SNS FIFO topic\)\.
+For more information, see [Amazon SNS event sources](https://docs.aws.amazon.com/sns/latest/dg/sns-event-sources.html) in the *Amazon Simple Notification Service Developer Guide*\.

 When you create an event notification subscription, you specify one or more event filters\.
 Amazon Redshift sends notifications through the subscription any time an event occurs that matches all of the filter criteria\.
 The filter criteria include source type \(such as cluster or snapshot\), source ID \(such as the name of a cluster or snapshot\), event category \(such as Monitoring or Security\), and event severity \(such as INFO or ERROR\)\.

 You can easily turn off notification without deleting a subscription by setting the **Enabled** radio button to `No` in the AWS Management Console or by setting the `Enabled` parameter to `false` using the Amazon Redshift CLI or API\.